fission/fission/charts/fission-all/README.md

 A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### Upgrade from 1.15.x to 1.16.x

+If you have been using `prometheus.enabled=true` in your fission-all chart, you will need to deploy the prometheus using prometheus community supported chart.
+We have removed prometheus dependency from fission-all chart.
+We would recommend [prometheus-community/prometheus](https://artifacthub.io/packages/helm/prometheus-community/prometheus) or [prometheus-community/kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) chart.

 ### Upgrade from 1.14.x to 1.15.x

 With 1.15.x release, following changes are made: